gingerhome/gingee/docs/ai-context/ai-context.md

 Security is managed at the application level.
 You can review and change the permissions for any installed app at any time.

 1. In the application list, find the app you wish to configure and click its gray **Permissions** button.
-2. A modal dialog will appear, listing all available permissions in the GingerJS platform.
+2. A modal dialog will appear, listing all available permissions in the Gingee platform.
 3. Checkboxes will indicate the permissions currently granted to the app.
 4. You can grant or revoke permissions by toggling the checkboxes.
 5. Click **Save**.
 Glade will securely update the server's central permissions file and then automatically trigger a safe reload of the application to ensure the new rules are applied immediately.